rammedbro/fe-app-web/README.md

 ## API Integration

 - API client is generated via [`@hey-api/openapi-ts`](https://heyapi.dev/), ensuring type safety and automatic updates when backend specifications change.
 - Requests are made using **Axios**, with interceptors for authentication and error handling.

+## WebSocket Integration

+The frontend establishes real-time WebSocket connections with the backend using **Socket.IO**.
+These connections powers live features such as car status, booking changes or user session sync — without needing manual refreshes.
+This architecture allows low-latency communication between client and server, and is designed to scale using an Event-Driven Architecture (EDA) with the backend emitting events based on business logic triggers.

 ## Deployment